semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 ## Block execution order {#dependencies}

+TODO: needs more work

-A pipeline is a group of [blocks](./jobs#blocks) connected by dependencies.
+A pipeline is a group of blocksobs#blocks) connected by dependencies.
 Semaphore automatically computes the execution graph based on the declared block dependencies.

 In the following example: